Is a Technology Degree Worth It?

 4. Complete internships or work-study positions.
 IT employers value hands-on experience.
 Many programs integrate co-op semesters or practicum courses.

 5. Minimize debt with in-state public universities.
-The payback period drops from 2.0 years (private) to under 5 months (public in-state) – same degree, dramatically different ROI.
+The payback period is far shorter at in-state public universities than at private institutions – same degree, dramatically different ROI.

 6. Target employer tuition reimbursement.
 Many technology employers (Amazon, Google, Microsoft, government agencies) offer tuition benefits that can cover most or all of the degree cost.